illinois-impact/gpu-algorithms-labs/labs/binning/README.md

 ### Binning on the GPU

-The last set of tests performs preprocessing on the GPU using three additional functions that you must write.
+The last set of tests performs preprocessing on the GPU using three additional kernels that you must write: `histogram`, `scan`, and `sort`.

-.
-You must edit the `histogram`, `scan`, and `sort` kernels to perform the preprocessing on the GPU.
+Be sure to read the explanatory comments about the parameters that you are given and the parallelization scheme for each kernel.

+In `histogram`, your code must compute the number of input elements in each of the `NUM_BINS` bins.
+Note that bins are equally sized, contiguous, and together cover the interval [0, `(grid_size - 1)` ).
+The kernel is launched with a fixed number of thread blocks, so be sure to process input data until each block runs out (using an appropriate stride).

+In `scan`, your code must perform an exclusive parallel scan on the bin counts to produce an array of `(NUM_BINS + 1)` bin_ptrs.
+The last element should be equal to the number of input elements.
+You should use the Brent-Kung algorithm (see, for example, [lecture 16 of ECE408/CS483](http://lumetta.web.engr.illinois.edu/408-S20/slide-copies/ece408-lecture16-S20.pdf)).
+The kernel is launched with one thread block and only half as many threads as bins (the right number for Brent-Kung).
 The number of bins has been fixed to `1024` so that `scan` operations can be performed in a single thread block.

+In `sort`, your code must sort the input elements by bin using the bin indices and counts that your other kernels computed previously.

 Instructions about where to place each part of the code is demarcated by the `//@@` comment lines.